ryan-mcclue/ryan-mcclue/src/knowledge.md

 internal flash on stm32 faster than SPI limited esp32 external flash

 ## Deployment
 A single chip is often more expensive to develop/maintain and less fault tolerant if one of its susbsystems fails than having external sensors

-component selection is capabilities and then what environment for these components

 MCU parametric selection using microchip/maps
 "I need the cheapest part I can get, for multiple 10K unit production runs with one SPI bus, one I2S  bus, DMA channels and a handful of GPIOs